It seems that in our ungodly society some lies are more tolerable than others. The resignation of Damian Green is a case in point.

 It is interesting that the three recent cabinet ministers who have resigned in recent months have each been eurosceptics.
 Michael Fallon resigned as Secretary of State for Defence saying his conduct with women had sometimes “fallen short” of “the high standards that we require of the armed forces.”
 Pritti Patel resigned as Secretary of State for International Development for holding meetings in breach of the ministerial code.

 Dishing the dirt is another arrow in the quiver of those practised in the dark arts of political manipulation.
-Yet another reason for becoming more practised in the subject of the forgiveness of sins.
+This is yet another reason for becoming more practised in the subject of the forgiveness of sins.